epotapp/ciphering-cli-tool/README.md

 For example, config "C1-C1-R0-A" means "encode by Caesar cipher => encode by Caesar cipher => decode by ROT-8 => use Atbash"

+The original text should be in the **input.txt** file.
+The ciphertext must be in a file called **output.txt**.

+Caesar's cipher shifts the alphabet 1 letter forward.
+Rot8, respectively, 8 letters forward.
+Atbash unfolds the alphabet in a mirror image.

 **Please write a command based on example of:**